alexhaydock/install-gentoo/README.md

 This project loosely follows the Gentoo Handbook and configures a stage3 Gentoo install as follows:
 * Partitioning disks
 * Creating/mounting filesystems
+* Downloading and deploying a stage3 tarball
 * Entering the chroot
-* Downloading and deploying a stage3 tarball
 * Downloading an emerge snapshot and running `emerge --sync`
+* Downloading and building the Kernel from source
 * Configuring relevant OS services and networking
 * Installing GRUB bootloader to primary disk
-* Installing Docker, GNOME, X.Org and other relevant applications
+* Installing GNOME, X.Org and other relevant applications
 * Creating users
-* Just generally provisioning a full working desktop environment
+* (and just generally provisioning a full working desktop environment)

 ### What I learned from this project (and why you should try it too!)
 I wanted to start a project based around a Gentoo Linux system, as Gentoo is notable for taking a very 'bring your own OS' approach to Linux.
 As a user, you build your own system exactly how you want it, bringing your own kernel, init system, bootloader, window manager & desktop environment, and applications.